bufbuild/protobuf-es/MANUAL.md

 }
 ```

+The generated properties remain largely unchanged.
+There are two improvements:

+- A message field using [`google.protobuf.Struct`](#googleprotobufstruct) is generated as `JsonObject`.
+- Proto2 fields support [default values](#field-presence-and-default-values) now and are no longer generated as optional properties.

 The function `toPlainMessage` and the type `PlainMessage<T>` are no longer necessary: If you create a proto3 message with
 `create(UserSchema)`, the returned object is already a plain object.